Quantum plasmons with optical-range frequencies in doped few-layer graphene

 with additional constraint that $\vert \phi_n\vert \to 0$ as $z \to \pm \infty$ so the problem is well-posed.
 The left-hand side vanishes in the vacuum region and Eq.~\eqref{eq4} reduces to the one-dimensional Poisson equation.
 For any nonzero value of $\vert \bq + \bG[xy]\vert$, we thus obtain an explicit solution

 $\text{for } z \leq z_-~\text{and}~z \geq z_+$.
 The continuity of $\phi_n$ and its first derivative with respect to $z$ leads to the transparent boundary conditions at $z = z_\pm$:

 which implies that the charge density and potential do not see the periodic boundary along the $z$ direction for any value of $\bq$, and hence decay to zero as $ z \rightarrow \pm \infty$.
+The imposition of additional constraints generalizes the previous approaches \cite{rozzi_2006,despoja_2013}, which makes the transparent boundary conditions an improvement over the former techniques.
 We solve numerically by finite differences the eigenvalue problem of Eq.~\eqref{eq4} restricted to the finite band $z_- \leq z \leq z_+$, with the boundary conditions of Eq.\eqref{eq5} (see Supplemental Material for details \cite{supp}).

 We model Li intercalated graphene (G) multilayers with an in-plane $\sqrt{3}\times\sqrt{3}$ multiple of the primitive unit cell of graphene, with the G/Li/G (bilayer) and G/Li/G/Li/G (trilayer) structures.
 There is one Li atom per unit cell between each pair of layers (see Fig. \ref{fig1}) \cite{sharmila_2016, guzman_2014}.
 For the trilayer, we consider the structure with the two Li atoms at the same hollow site but between two different pairs of graphene layers, as this is the most stable configuration \cite{guzman_2014}.
 Li intercalation makes AA stacking energetically more preferable \cite{sharmila_2016} and hence both bilayer and trilayer structures are inversion symmetric.
 The separation between the layers increases by 0.14~\AA~and 0.11~\AA~relative to its value in the AA stacked graphene bilayer (3.52 \AA), for the bilayer and trilayer, respectively.
 Due to band folding in the $\sqrt{3} \times \sqrt{3}$ unit cell, the high symmetry K point and hence the Dirac point of primitive graphene cell folds onto $\Gamma$ point in the Brillouin zone (BZ) in our simulations (see Fig. \ref{fig1}).
 AA stacking preserves the sublattice symmetry of the layers and the linear dispersion of the electron bands at the Dirac point, unlike AB stacking where the bands are parabolic \cite{low_prl2014}.
 Intercalation also leads to charge transfer from Li to the graphene layers, and renders the system metallic (see Fig. \ref{fig1}) with $\approx$ 0.84$e$ and 0.87$e$ charge transferred from Li to bilayer and trilayer graphene (determined using Bader analysis), which corresponds to $n= 5 \times 10^{14}$ and $n= 10^{15}$, respectively.
 Subsequently, shifting the Fermi level from the Dirac point into the conduction band by 1.35 eV and by 1.51 eV for the bilayer and trilayer, respectively, as seen in Fig. \ref{fig1}.